yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

 .. note::

-   For information on finding out who is responsible for (maintains) a particular area of code in the Yocto Project, see the " Submitting a Change to the Yocto Project
-   " section of the Yocto Project Development Tasks Manual.
+   For information on finding out who is responsible for (maintains) a particular area of code in the Yocto Project, see the ":ref:`dev-manual/dev-manual-common-tasks:submitting a change to the yocto project`" section of the Yocto Project Development Tasks Manual.

 The Yocto Project ``poky`` Git repository also has an upstream contribution Git repository named ``poky-contrib``.
 You can see all the